SchlutowSM2Group/BLDFM/docs/source/index.rst

 Welcome to BLDFM's Documentation!
 ==================================

-The **Boundary Layer Dispersion and Footprint Model (BLDFM)** is a cutting-edge atmospheric dispersion and footprint model designed for microscale applications in the planetary boundary layer (PBL).
+The **Boundary Layer Dispersion and Footprint Model (BLDFM)** is a atmospheric dispersion and footprint model designed for microscale applications in the planetary boundary layer (PBL).
 It numerically solves the three-dimensional steady-state advection-diffusion equation in Eulerian form, providing robust tools for modeling scalar transport under various turbulent regimes.

 This documentation serves as a guide to understanding, configuring, and extending BLDFM for your specific use cases.
 This documentation aims to be accessible to researchers, developers, or practitioners.
-If not, feel free to reach out with a contribution or an issue!
+If you spot a feature gap in BLDFM or space for improvement in the documentation, feel free to reach out with a contribution or an issue!

 Key Features